Electric birefringence in Euler-Heisenberg pseudo-electrodynamics: The Euler-Heisenberg pseudo-electrodynamics

 and substituting it in (\ref{LPEHext}), we neglect the terms of order $\theta\,e^2$ and $e^6$ to obtain the Euler-Heisenberg pseudo-ED lagrangian

 From the lagrangian (\ref{LPEHresult}), the Schwinger's critical electric field is defined by

 and the critical magnetic field is

-where $v_{F}=0.003$, $e=\sqrt{4\pi \alpha v_{F}}=0.017$ and $\Delta=5.44$ eV for the example of the graphene, in which the effects of the EM field are sensible up to this scale.
+where $v_{F}=0.003$, $e=\sqrt{4\pi \alpha v_{F}}=0.017$ and $\Delta=0.1$ eV for the example of the graphene, in which the effects of the EM field are sensible up to this scale.
+The electric critical field is in same order of the typical values of the electric fields in Dirac materials \cite{Keser}.
+For the regime of validity of the (\ref{LPEHresult}), the electric and magnetic fields must satisfy the conditions $|{\bf E}| \ll E_{c}$ and $|{\bf B}| \ll B_{c}$, respectively.

 Therefore, non-linear effects ruled by the quartic term in the tensor $G^{\bar{\mu}\bar{\nu}}$ of the effective lagrangian shows the emergence of a non-linear electrodynamics in $1+2$ dimensions.
 The PEHED (\ref{LPEHresult}) remains gauge invariant, but the presence of the Fermi velocity in the non-linear term breaks the Lorentz symmetry.
 We will investigate some of the effects caused by the non-linearity in the next section.